Fine tuning SMLs

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

-We check that the tokenizer and the model have the 2 extra tokens we have added.
+We check that the tokenizer and the model have the 2 extra tokens we added

 tokenizer_vocab = tokenizer.get_vocab()